5 Great Budget Places to Eat in Dublin

 Sightseeing can work up quite an appetite.
 If you’re traveling in Dublin, you can’t survive on your hostel’s €2.5 breakfast alone.
 You need something filling, and you probably want to enjoy some Irish classics.
 The good news is that Dublin is full of restaurants, cafes, and pubs.
 There are definitely some highly expensive restaurants, but that’s true of almost any European city.

-With all of the variety, there are many places you can get a great meal for less than the cost of a shamrock souvenir.
+With all of the variety, there are many places where you can get a great meal for less than the cost of a shamrock souvenir.
 Whether you’re looking for a full Irish breakfast, a classic pub lunch, or a great curry, you can do it without breaking the bank.
 Check out our list below for five suggestions of great places to eat on almost any budget.

 Gerry’s Coffee Shop and Restaurant